Create Cloud Composer environments

 • To enable access to the public endpoint from authorized networks, select the Access master endpoint using its external IP address checkbox.

 Using this option sets the level of access for the control plane to "Public endpoint access enabled, authorized networks enabled".
 This provides restricted access to the control plane from authorized networks.
 By default, no source IP addresses are specified.
-You can add authorized networks to the custer.
+You can add authorized networks to the cluster.

 • To disable access to the public endpoint from authorized networks, clear the Access master endpoint using its external IP address checkbox.